rpoleski/MulensModel/documents/MM_v2.md

 # What we want to change when going from v1.X.Y to v2.0.0?

-Once the changes are accepted to be made, mark them in the code using warnings.warn("XXX", FutureWarning) and note it here.
+Once the changes are accepted to be made, **mark them in the code using warnings.warn("XXX", FutureWarning)** and note it here.
+Also release a version that differs from previous one only in these warnings - this will allow users to correct their codes.
+Also give **suggested changes in warnings**.

 ### Major changes: